 Step 2.
 Select the "Manage Disk and Volumes" option.

 Step 3.
-Choose your SSD drive and click "Properties" to check its temperature.
+To check the temperature of your SSD drive, select it and click on "Properties" to view its temperature.